-The Water Shortage Event Contingency Plan (WSECP) includes stages of action to respond to water shortage events.
 The City developed a six-stage contingency plan to reduce demand up to 60% during a severe or extended water shortage event including both voluntary and mandatory stages.
 As mentioned in Section 5.
 Water Conservation Measures/Water Efficiency Plan, in September 2014, the City Council declared that Ventura was in a Stage 3 Water Shortage Emergency calling for 20% mandatory conservation cutback.
 The Stage 3 trigger indicates that annual supply projection is between 20% and 29% below normal year supply projection.
-The annual supply projection is from Table 4-3 of the most recent CWRR and the normal year supply is identified from Table 4-1 of the 2013 CWRR.
+The annual supply projection of 15,651 AF is from Table 4-2 of the current CWRR and the normal year supply of 19,600 AF is identified in Table 5-1: 2013 CWRR Table 4-1.
 The WSECP noted that the baseline supply value will not change through the duration of the event.
-Therefore, the City is still in the current drought and Table 4-1 of the 2013 CWRR is utilized for the baseline supply value.
+Therefore the annual supply projection is 20.15% below normal year supply and the City remains in a Stage 3 Water Shortage Event.
+The City has remained in the current event since 2014, so the baseline supply value from Table 4-1 of the 2013 CWRR is utilized (Table 5-1 below).